 What Does The Lotus Flower Represent In Egypt

-It was said that before the universe was created there was endless stagnant water which created the being called nun.
+What does the lotus flower represent in egypt.
+In egypt the lotus flower is called sesen.
+It was often shown with its long stems intertwined with papyrus reeds a symbol of lower egypt as a representation of the unification of the two lands.
 The national flower of egypt is lotus flowers often have religious and spiritual meanings as they emerge from the earth and show their beauty every year for a short time.
 For instance it can represent the process of the mind purifying itself and attaining freedom.

 The ancient egyptian lotus flower symbol was called sesen in the egyptian language.
 The lotus was commonly used in art as a symbol of upper egypt.
 She sits on a fully blossomed lotus flower.
 It is associated with the goddess of wealth maha lakshmi who represents purity prosperity and generosity.

 The lotus flower grows in muddy water and rises above the surface to bloom with remarkable beauty.
 When the lotus flower opened the sun god atum or ra emerged.
 For a long time the lotus had been used in the hieroglyphics and art of upper egypt whereas in lower egypt the papyrus plant was notably in abundance.
 One aspect of egypt that many first time visitors often find surprising if they are attentive is the number of flower shops scattered about.